AriFordsham/GHCWiki/status/oct10.md

 - David Terei implemented a new back end for GHC using LLVM.  **David: a few sentences more; include a citation.**

-- Bryan O’Sullivan and Johan Tibell and implemented a new, highly-concurrent IO library.
-This allows GHC to support thousands of I/O connections, using `epoll`.  **Johan: a few sentences more?**.
+- Bryan O’Sullivan and Johan Tibell and implemented a new, highly-concurrent I/O manager.
+GHC now supports over a hundred thousand open I/O connections.
+The new I/O manager defines a separate backend per operating system, using the most efficient system calls for that particular operating system (e.g. `epoll` on Linux.)
+This means that GHC can now be used to implement servers that make use of e.g. HTTP long polling, where the server needs to handle a large number of open idle connections.

 - In joint work with Phil Trinder and his colleagues at Herriot Watt, Simon M designed implemented a new parallel strategies library, described in their 2010 Haskell Symposium paper \[Seq\].